amirhalijani/FaceMaskDetection/README.md

 ## Download Face Detector Model

-Ensure you have the face detector model files in the face_detector directory:
+Ensure you have the face detector model files in the `face_detector` directory:
 `deploy.prototxt` & `res10_300x300_ssd_iter_140000.caffemodel`

+You can download them from this link.